joshmiao1065/Bluestamp_Engineering/Sample_Portfolios/session1Portfolios/Pulse_Sensor/pulseSensor.md

 # First Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+An example of a first milestone would be demonstrating the function of the Arduino and connecting it to some components on an LED; showing off that oyu can write Arduino code and know how to build circuits on a breadbord is an example.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>